pluggemi/roon-web-controller/README.md

 * [Color Thief](https://github.com/lokesh/color-thief) to calculate the dominant color of the album art

 Thanks go to [st0g1e](https://github.com/st0g1e) for doing one of the first [web clients](https://github.com/st0g1e/roon-extension-ws-player) for the Roon API.

-Thanks go to [noohgnas](https://github.com/noohgnas) for pointing out some code improvements.

 And of course thanks go to [Roon Labs](https://roonlabs.com/) for making the music player and the [APIs](https://github.com/RoonLabs).